 Guide for the Thermal Recharger

 The main reason I got this watch is because you never have to charge it making it sustainable.
 This is for two aspect, one it saves energy and two batteries are still incredibly poor and this is more so in smartwatches, which solves this problem.
 The ability to have your smartwatch on your wrist all the time without having to take it off and continues to work is great.
 The watch generates power through the temperature difference between your body heat and the heat of the watches case, which generates a charge to keep the watch powered.
 This essentially means you will not have to charge it, saving energy and the pollution that often comes with it.
 Additionally to this, it is 200m water resistant, which I haven’t tested that but it does work after going through the shower a few times and a quick swim.
-Finally, the watch has several mode for a number of function, these include:
+Finally, the watch has several modes for a number of function, these include:

 Time, day and date mode